AlenVelocity/Aureolin/README.md

 Decorators for all Http methods are provided

-The return value of the methods prefixed withe an Http Decorator in a controllers are sent as the response
+The return value of the methods prefixed with an Http Decorator in a controller are sent as the response Response can be a string, number, object, array, or a Promise.

 ```TS
 /** @filename controllers/hello.ts */